The Sunshine Coast is home to a rich variety of wildlife, including deer, raccoons, coyotes and bears.

-If you experience a confrontation with a wild animal or feel threatened by them, immediately report it to the Conservation Officer at 1-877-952-7277, or the RCMP.
+If you experience a confrontation with, or feel threatened by a wild animal, immediately report it to the Conservation Officer at 1-877-952-7277, or the RCMP.

 There are many bears living on the Sunshine Coast.
 To prevent their unnecessary destruction, it is essential that all residents (and visitors), first, become educated about how to live in harmony with bears and then, second, align their daily behaviour with this knowledge.

 Securing attractants is the single best way to keep people safe, prevent property damage, and avoid the unnecessary killing of bears that come into conflict with people.

 If a bear has been near your garbage, spraying the area with bleach has been shown to discourage the animals from returning.

 WildSafe BC is the provincial leader in preventing conflict with wildlife through collaboration, education and community solutions.
 The 2021 coordinator, Russell Dunsford, may be reached by email at: email@example.com or by phone at 604.885.6800 ext.
 6476.